HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 {{ figure_markup(
   image="http2-third-party-http2-usage-by-category.png",
-  caption="The fraction of known third-party HTTP/2 or gQUIC requests by category per web site.", description="A bar chart comparing the fraction of third-party HTTP/2 or gQUIC requests by category.
-All third-party requests for all web sites are served over HTTP/2 or gQUIC for 95% of tag managers, 90% of analytics and CDN, 80% of ads, social, hosting and utility, 40% of marketing and 30% of customer-success.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=1419102835&format=interactive", sheets_gid="1059610651", sql_file="http2_3rd_party_by_types.sql"
+  caption="The fraction of known third-party HTTP/2 or gQUIC requests by category per website.", description="A bar chart comparing the fraction of third-party HTTP/2 or gQUIC requests by category.
+All third-party requests for all websites are served over HTTP/2 or gQUIC for 95% of tag managers, 90% of analytics and CDN, 80% of ads, social, hosting and utility, 40% of marketing and 30% of customer-success.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=1419102835&format=interactive", sheets_gid="1059610651", sql_file="http2_3rd_party_by_types.sql"